-Britain’s foreign secretary will visit China in an attempt to shore up ties
+Britain’s foreign secretary will visit China in an attempt to shore up ties and reduce tensions

-TAIPEI, Taiwan (AP) — Britain’s top diplomat, James Cleverly, is set to visit China on Wednesday, in the first trip by a U.K. foreign secretary to the country in more than five years.
+TAIPEI, Taiwan (AP) — Britain’s top diplomat, James Cleverly, is set to visit China on Wednesday, as the two countries attempt to shore up frayed ties.

+It will be the first trip by a U.K. foreign secretary to China in more than five years.
+Both countries confirmed the long-awaited trip on Tuesday.

-“The two sides will have in-depth communication on Sino-British relations and international and regional issues of common concern,” spokesman Wang Wenbin said.
+“The two sides will have in-depth communication on Sino-British relations and international and regional issues of common concern,” Chinese Foreign Ministry spokesman Wang Wenbin said.
 “We hope the British side will work with us to uphold the spirit of mutual respect, deepen exchanges, enhance mutual understanding and promote the stable development of Sino-British relations.”

 Cleverly’s visit is an attempt to stabilize China-Britain ties, which have sunk to their lowest level in decades.
 The countries disagree over issues such as Beijing’s curbing of civil freedoms in Hong Kong, a former British colony, alleged human rights abuses in the Xinjiang region, China’s support for Russia and Britain’s close security ties with the United States.